taitai66/hipp/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.20092941.svg)](https://doi.org/10.5281/zenodo.20092941)

-This repository contains the official PyTorch implementation for the manuscript "**Hierarchical Part-Prototype Learning for Fine-Grained Wildlife-Image Classification**", submitted to *The Visual Computer*.
+This repository contains the official PyTorch implementation for the manuscript "**Hierarchical Part-Prototype Learning for Fine-Grained Wildlife-Image Classification**", submitted to the *Journal of Electronic Imaging*.
 ## 📝 Introduction
 Fine-grained wildlife classification (FGWC) is challenging because visually similar species must be distinguished under complex real-world conditions, such as occlusion, camouflage, blur, and cluttered backgrounds.